JeremiahKaren/35percent.github.io/_posts/2020-05-01-old-kent-road-faces-loss-affordable-housing.md

 layout: post
 published: true
 title: Old Kent Rd scheme faces loss of affordable housing
-subtitle: Berkeley Homes threatens to reduce affordable housing at Malt St because of Covid19 crisis
+subtitle: Berkeley Homes threatens to reduce affordable housing at Malt St
 ---

 [Berkeley Homes](http://www.berkeley-oldkentroad.co.uk/) is the first developer in Southwark to threaten to reduce the affordable housing in one of its schemes, since the onset of the Coronavirus crisis.
-Berkeley secured planning permission for the [Malt St development](https://planning.southwark.gov.uk/online-applications-old/simpleSearchResults.do?action=firstPage), just off the Old Kent Rd, in June 2019, with a promise to build 40% affordable housing.
+Berkeley secured planning permission for the [Malt St development](http://35percent.org/2019-06-01-malt-street-berkeley-homes-old-kent-road/), just off the Old Kent Rd, in June 2019, with a promise to build 40% affordable housing.
 Since then it has joined-up with Peabody, who had a smaller, neighbouring development on [Nyes Wharf](http://moderngov.southwark.gov.uk/documents/s77120/Item%203%20-%20Report%2017AP4596.pdf).
 Together the two sites will provide 1,569 new homes, with 40% affordable housing (359 at social rent and 222 shared-ownership), [delivered by Peabody](https://www.peabodysales.co.uk/blog/future-developments-sales-launches/peabody-secure-deal-to-deliver-224-new-shared-ownership-homes-in-southwark-in-collaboration-with-berkeley-homes/).

 ![](http://35percent.org/images/malt.png)